-- R3-2.3.6.11.3 In addition to the indicators for the risk of excessive leverage, the Licence Holder shall include the leverage ratio as applicable in accordance with Title 7 of Chapter 2. - R3-2.3.6.12 Additional technical criteria on the treatment of the credit/counterparty risk - R3-2.3.6.12.1 For the purposes of managing credit/counterparty risk as referred to in Rule R3-2.3.2.4.1, the Licence Holder shall ensure that: - credit-granting is based on sound and well-defined criteria and that the process for approving, amending, renewing, and refinancing credits is clearly established; - ii. internal methodologies are established which enables assessment of the credit risk of exposures to individual obligors, securities or securitisation positions and credit risk at the portfolio level.
+- R3-2.3.6.10.2 In addition, the Licence Holder shall ensure that contingency and business continuity plans are in place to ensure the Licence Holder's ability to operate on an ongoing basis and limit losses in the event of severe business disruption - R3-2.3.6.11 Additional technical criteria on the treatment of the risk of excessive leverage - R3-2.3.6.11.1 The Licence Holder shall have policies and processes in place for the identification, management and monitoring of the risk of excessive leverage. - R3-2.3.6.11.2 The Licence Holder shall address the risk of excessive leverage in a precautionary manner by taking due account of potential increases in the risk of excessive leverage caused by reductions of the Licence Holder's own funds through expected or realised losses, depending on the applicable accounting rules.
+To that end, the Licence Holder shall be able to withstand a range of different stress events with respect to the risk of excessive leverage. - R3-2.3.6.11.3 In addition to the indicators for the risk of excessive leverage, the Licence Holder shall include the leverage ratio as applicable in accordance with Title 7 of Chapter 2. - R3-2.3.6.12 Additional technical criteria on the treatment of the credit/counterparty risk - R3-2.3.6.12.1 For the purposes of managing credit/counterpartyrisk as referred to in Rule R3-2.3.2.4.1, the Licence Holder shall ensure that: - credit-granting is based on sound and well-defined criteria and that the process for approving, amending, renewing, and refinancing credits is clearly established; - ii. internal methodologies are established which enables assessment of the credit risk of exposures to individual obligors, securities or securitisation positions and credit risk at the portfolio level.
 In particular, internal methodologies shall not rely solely or mechanistically on external credit ratings.
-Where own funds requirements are based on a rating applied through the Credit Quality Steps Approach or based on the fact that an exposure is unrated, this shall not exempt the Licence Holder from additionally considering other relevant information for assessing their allocation of internal capital; - iii. the ongoing administration and monitoring of the various credit risk-bearing portfolios and exposures of the Licence Holder, including for identifying and managing problem credits and for making adequate value adjustments and provisions, is operated through effective systems; - iv. diversification of credit portfolios is adequate given a Licence Holder's target markets and overall credit strategy. - R3-2.3.6.13 Additional technical criteria on the treatment of the residual risk - R3-2.3.6.13.1 Residual risk, as referred to in Rule R3-2.3.2.7.9, shall be addressed and controlled by means of written policies and procedures. - R3-2.3.6.14 Additional technical criteria on the treatment of the concentration risk
+Where own funds requirements are based on a rating applied through the Credit Quality Steps Approach or based on the fact that an exposure is unrated, this shall not exempt the Licence Holder from additionally considering other relevant information for assessing their allocation of internal capital;

-R3-2.3.6.14.1 The Licence Holder shall address and control the concentration risk arising from exposures to each counterparty, including central counterparties, groups of connected counterparties, and counterparties in the same economic sector, geographic region or from the same activity or commodity, the application of credit risk mitigation techniques, and including in particular risks associated with large indirect credit exposures such as a single collateral issuer, by means of written policies and procedures.
+- iii. the ongoing administration and monitoring of the various credit risk-bearing portfolios and exposures of the Licence Holder, including for identifying and managing problem credits and for making adequate value adjustments and provisions, is operated through effective systems; - iv. diversification of credit portfolios is adequate given a Licence Holder's target markets and overall credit strategy. - R3-2.3.6.13 Additional technical criteria on the treatment of the residual risk - R3-2.3.6.13.1 Residual risk, as referred to in Rule R3-2.3.2.7.9, shall be addressed and controlled by means of written policies and procedures. - R3-2.3.6.14 Additional technical criteria on the treatment of the concentration risk The Licence Holder shall address and control the concentration risk arising from exposures to each counterparty, including central counterparties, groups of connected counterparties, and counterparties in the same economic sector, geographic region or from the same activity or commodity, the application of credit risk mitigation techniques, and including in particular risks associated with large indirect credit exposures such as a single collateral issuer, by means of written policies and procedures.